AustinJRoberts/rna_folding/README.md

 python RNA_folding.py
 ```

-The demo prints the optimal stem configuration along with other relavent data.
+The demo prints the optimal stem configuration along with other relevant data.
 It then saves a plot of the sequence and its bonds as `RNA_plot.png`.

 ### Optional parameters